ge0rgii/GS_diffusion/README.md

 #### Text-Prompt Guidance in Diffusion Models

 Before introducing **ControlNet**, it is useful to recall that modern diffusion models can already be **steered by natural-language prompts**.
 The mechanism was formalised in the OpenAI paper *“GLIDE: Towards Photorealistic Image Generation and Editing with Text-Guided Diffusion Models”* (Nichol *et al.*, 2022).
-The authors demonstrate that if you pass a prompt through a text encoder—initially CLIP ViT-L/14—and concatenate the resulting embedding to the U-Net’s latent or cross-attention layers, the denoising process learns to minimise noise *while satisfying the text condition*.:contentReference[oaicite:0]{index=0}
+The authors demonstrate that if you pass a prompt through a text encoder—initially CLIP ViT-L/14—and concatenate the resulting embedding to the U-Net’s latent or cross-attention layers, the denoising process learns to minimise noise *while satisfying the text condition*.

 Two guidance strategies proved especially effective: